huggingface/transformers/docs/source/en/tasks/object_detection.md

 ```
 ![png](https://i.imgur.com/oVQb9SF.png)

+To visualize the bounding boxes with associated labels, you can get the labels from the dataset's metadata, specifically
+the `category` field.
+You'll also want to create dictionaries that map a label id to a label class (`id2label`) and the other way around (`label2id`).
+You can use them later when setting up the model.
+Including these maps will make your model reusable by others if you share
+it on the Hugging Face Hub.

+As a final step of getting familiar with the data, explore it for potential issues.
+One common problem with datasets for
+object detection is bounding boxes that "stretch" beyond the edge of the image.
+Such "runaway" bounding boxes can raise
+errors during training and should be addressed.
+There are a few examples with this issue in this dataset.
+To keep things simple in this guide, we will set `clip=True` for `BboxParams` in transformations below.

 ## Preprocess the data

 To finetune a model, you must preprocess the data you plan to use to match precisely the approach used for the pre-trained model.